Quick Answer

 - Prudence: act with the care, skill, and diligence of a prudent expert.

-- Diversification: diversify investments to minimize the risk of large losses.
+- Diversification: diversify investments to minimize the risk of large losses, unless clearly prudent not to.

 - Plan compliance: follow plan documents, to the extent consistent with ERISA.

-- Sponsors must offer a prudent range of diversified options, weigh fees and expenses, and monitor and periodically review them; selecting once is not enough.
+- As part of general prudence, sponsors should select a prudent, diversified range of options, weigh fees and expenses, and monitor and periodically review them (selecting once is not enough); a separate, specific menu requirement applies only to plans seeking participant-directed safe-harbor protection.

 - Shields fiduciaries from losses caused by participants' own investment choices in self-directed plans.

-- Requires all of: at least 3 diversified options with materially different risk/return profiles, transfers at least quarterly, sufficient information to make informed decisions, and independent control by participants.
+- Applies only to individual account plans (such as 401(k) plans).
+Requires all of: at least 3 diversified options with materially different risk/return profiles, transfers generally at least quarterly, sufficient information (including notice the plan intends to operate under the safe harbor), and independent control by participants.
+Protection is transaction-specific: it covers only losses that directly and necessarily result from the participant's own instructions.

 - Does NOT protect against losses from imprudent options, or apply when a fiduciary pressured or directed a participant's choices.